The Local Structure of Compactified Jacobians: Introduction

-While $\PXdb$ is only a coarse moduli space, and typically many different semi-stable sheaves correspond to the same point of $\PXdb$, there is an open subset of $\PXdb$ parameterizing sheaves that satisfy a stronger numerical condition known as stability, and this open subset is a fine moduli space.
-In particular, isomorphism classes of stable sheaves are in bijection with points of the stable locus.
-A third condition, which plays an important role in this paper, is poly-stability.
-A semi-stable sheaf is said to be poly-stable if a Jordan-H\"older filtration of the sheaf, which is defined in terms of stability, splits.
-The main significance of this condition is that there is a natural bijection between the set of isomorphism classes of poly-stable sheaves and the points of $\PXdb$.

 One motivation for constructing compactified Jacobians is that they provide degenerations of Jacobian varieties.
 Given a family of non-singular curves specializing to a nodal curve, the compactified Jacobian of the nodal fiber fits into a family that extends the family consisting of the Jacobians of the non-singular fibers.
 Note that because the coarse moduli space of stable curves $\Mgbar$ does not admit a universal curve, this does not imply that the compactified Jacobians fit into a family over $\Mgbar$.
-However, Caporaso \cite{caporaso} has constructed a family $\pdbst \to \Mgbar$ of projective schemes that extends the Jacobian of the generic genus $g$ curve.
-The elements of this family are not all compactified Jacobians in the sense just described, but they are closely related, and we call $\pdbst$ the universal compactified Jacobian.
-We review this point in more detail in Fact~\ref{Fact: Comparison} (3) and \S\ref{Subsec:PanCon}.
+However, Caporaso \cite{caporaso} (and later Pandharipande \cite{Pan}) has constructed a family $\Phi: \pdbst \to \Mgbar$ (which we call the universal compactified Jacobian) of projective schemes that extends the Jacobian of the generic genus $g$ curve.
+The fiber of $\Phi$ over a stable curve $X$ is isomorphic to a certain compactified Jacobian of $X$, modulo its automorphism group (see Fact~\ref{Fact: Comparison}).

-The main result of this paper describes the local geometry of both a compactified Jacobian $\PXdb$, and of the universal compactified Jacobian $\pdbst$ at a point corresponding to an automorphism-free curve.
-In the statement of the theorem we use the term poly-stable; for a Simpson or Caporaso compactified Jacobian, this refers to slope poly-stability (\S \ref{Sec: Prelim}, esp.~\S\ref{secslst}).
-For an Oda-Seshadri compactified Jacobian, this refers to $\phi$-poly-stability (\S\ref{Subsec:OSJacobians} and Prop.~\ref{prophi}).
+The main result of this paper describes the local geometry of both a compactified Jacobian $\bar{J}(X)$ of a nodal curve $X$, and of the universal compactified Jacobian $\pdbst$ at a point corresponding to an automorphism-free stable curve.

 \begin{theoremalpha} Let $X$ be a nodal curve of arithmetic genus $g(X)$, let $I$ be a rank $1$, torsion-free sheaf on $X$, and let $\Sigma$ be the set of nodes where $I$ fails to be locally free.
 Set $\Gamma=\Gamma_X(\Sigma)$ to be the dual graph of any curve obtained from $X$ by \emph{smoothing} the nodes \emph{not} in $\Sigma$.
 Fix an arbitrary orientation on $ \Gamma$, and denote by $V(\Gamma)$, $E(\Gamma)$, and $s,t:E(\Gamma)\to V(\Gamma)$ the vertices, edges and source and target maps respectively.
 Set $b_1(\Gamma)=\#E(\Gamma)- \#V(\Gamma)+1$.
 Let